Price | 2000-80000 USD |

 Businesses choose ring die mills for several important reasons.

-Produces High-Quality, Dense Pellets: The efficient design and the high pressure used create very consistent and durable pellets.
-The finished pellets usually have a smooth, polished look, which is often required for commercial markets.
+Produces High-Quality, Dense Pellets: The pellets are very consistent and long-lasting because of the smart design and the high pressure used.
+The finished pellets usually have a smooth, shiny look, which is what most commercial markets want.

-Durability and Longer Service Life for Continuous Use: Ring die mills are built for heavy-duty, often 24/7, operation.
-The wear on the die and rollers can be more evenly distributed.
-This often leads to a longer lifespan for these key parts compared to other designs under heavy use.
+Durability and Longer Service Life for Continuous Use: Ring die mills are made to work hard, sometimes around the clock.
+The wear on the die and rollers can be spread out more evenly.
+This often makes these important parts last longer than other designs when they are used a lot.

 What Raw Materials Can It Handle?

-A robust ring die pellet mill can turn many different raw materials into pellets.
-The key is that the material must be properly prepared first (ground to the right size and with the correct moisture content).
+A strong ring die pellet mill can make pellets from a wide range of raw materials.
+The most important thing is that the material needs to be prepared correctly first (ground to the right size and with the right amount of moisture).
 You can use:

 - Wood materials: like sawdust, wood shavings, and ground wood chips.